 The requirements are a bit different for children with epilepsy; see our article on disability for children with epilepsy for more information.

 Qualifying Under Medical-Vocational Guidelines

 If you don’t quite meet one of the listings above (for example, say you have complex partial seizures once a month,) you could still be eligible for benefits if the symptoms of your epilepsy interfere with your activities to such an extent that there are no jobs that you could safely and consistently perform.
 When making this determination, your claims examiner will not only analyze your medical condition and symptoms, but will also consider other factors, including:

 - your transferable work skills

 - any other medical/psychiatric conditions that affect your ability to work, and

-- any restrictions that your doctor has given you, such as no driving, no working around machinery, etc.
+- any restrictions that your doctor has given you, such as no driving, no working around machinery, and so on.

-However, keep in mind that in order to qualify for disability benefits, you need to be unable to perform any work activities on a full-time basis.
-Showing that you are unable to do any of your previous jobs is not sufficient to be awarded benefits.
+However, keep in mind that in order to qualify for disability benefits, you need to be unable to perform any work on a full-time basis.
+Showing that you are unable to do your previous jobs is not sufficient to be awarded benefits.